Portraits Artist Peregrine Heathcote

 And it goes without saying that my Father as a collector of military uniforms and helmets has engendered in me a liking for sharp tailoring.
 I am drawn to dress the male figures in my narrative pieces with an artistic nod in his direction.

-The brushes I use are a combination of natural and synthetic hairs, stiff and soft, all from Green and Stone on the Kings Road , Chelsea, London, one of the most remarkable one-stop artist’s shops in the UK
+The brushes I use are a combination of natural and synthetic hairs, stiff and soft, all from Green and Stone on the Kings Road, Chelsea, London, one of the most remarkable one-stop artist’s shops in the UK

 Tell me more about your various choice of modes of transport, a distinct running signature feature in your work?

-Travelling to different countries is certainly one thing that never fails to excite me!
+Traveling to different countries is certainly one thing that never fails to excite me!

 So often it’s the exhilaration of the journey.
 I often portray transport from the 1950/1960’s in my narrative pieces.
-My maternal grand father was a test pilot , so I often portray aircraft he flew and noted in his log book.
+My maternal grandfather was a test pilot, so I often portray aircraft he flew and noted in his logbook.

-On my paternal side , my other grand father was the multilingual Chairman for many years of the oldest Rolls-Royce Motor Car Club in the world, the 20-Ghost Club.
+On my paternal side, my other grandfather was the multilingual Chairman for many years of the oldest Rolls-Royce Motor Car Club in the world, the 20-Ghost Club.

 On his passing he left me a 1938 Rolls Royce Saloon and too young to drive I used to sit in it with my friends during the school holidays, making up stories of adventures without leaving the four walls of the garage!

 I loved watching you on Star Portraits, a BBC television series of you competing with two other artists as the legendary Cilla Black sat for her portrait.
 Like you, I was so fortunate to meet her.
 My dear friend Marty Redman cheekily surprised me, by catching me off guard by bringing her announced.
-An entrance of epic Volcanic force, she spent half hour visiting me at my atelier, gorgeously evaporated the contents of a bottle of Veuve Clicquot , while hysterically entertaining me to the brink of me nearly loosing my dignity and literally ‘peeing in my bespoke Mauritian white beach linen trousers”!
+An entrance of epic Volcanic force, she spent half-hour visiting me at my atelier, gorgeously evaporated the contents of a bottle of Veuve Clicquot, while hysterically entertaining me to the brink of me nearly losing my dignity and literally ‘peeing in my bespoke Mauritian white beach linen trousers”!
 She had the energy and charisma of 20 people.
 To this day I never recalled one thing I said, but little chance I had as she sucked all the oxygen from the room and exited with just as much volcanic force stamina as her chauffeur whisked her away into the Sloane Square craziness.

-What is the key part of anatomy that you feel makes an image an integral part of what the sitter is about and I guess I am perplexed how she sat still for so long?!
+What is the key part of the anatomy that you feel makes an image an integral part of what the sitter is about and I guess I am perplexed how she sat still for so long?!